DevExpress-Examples/out-of-maintenance-how-to-obtain-values-calculated-for-automatic-axis-date-time-scale-modes-e1529/Readme.md

 This example demonstrates how you can obtain the values calculated for an axis' date-time grid alignment and measure unit properties which are read-only, when automatic axis date-time scale modes are used.

-Handle the [ChartControl.AxisScaleChanged](https://docs.devexpress.com/WindowsForms/DevExpress.XtraCharts.ChartControl.AxisScaleChanged) ([WebChartControl.AxisScaleChanged](https://docs.devexpress.com/AspNet/DevExpress.XtraCharts.Web.WebChartControl.AxisScaleChanged)) event to access the axis itself and customize its properties.
+Handle the [ChartControl.AxisScaleChanged](https://docs.devexpress.com/WindowsForms/DevExpress.XtraCharts.ChartControl.AxisScaleChanged) ([WebChartControl.AxisScaleChanged](https://docs.devexpress.com/AspNet/DevExpress.XtraCharts.Web.WebChartControl.AxisScaleChanged)) event to access the axis itself and customize its scale properties.

 ## Documentation